divakarvi/bk-spca/README.md

 #### [1.3.1][bk.1.3.1] The Vector class

 We begin with a general type of class, namely, the Vector class.
 This class helps us review a few of the features of C++ and is used to implement the Aitken iteration later.
 In a later chapter, we criticize the use of this class and show it to be slow.
+Except for this class, our classes are narrowly defined and follow the "one class, one task" principle.

 [Vector.hh][Vector.hh] illustrates some of the following: